Nasi Goreng is a fragrant Indonesian fried rice recipe, that is much easier to make at home than you think!

 People often ask me, “Do you really eat like this?
 Do your kids eat everything you cook?”
 Yes and mostly Yes.

 When I started blogging I simply wanted to catalogue recipes that were passed on to me by my mom and grandma as well as the ones that are regulars on our dinner table.

 Well, friends, this fried recipe is one of them, passed along by friends of ours years ago.
-They are both of Dutch decent and that was an old family recipe.
-Wait…Dutch…Indonesian…old family recipe…?
-Google it!
-There is a connection that explains it all.

 I am no stranger to fried rice recipes having spent a year in South East Asia in my early 20s but this one caught my attention.
 I love fried rice as much as the next person but this recipe is so much more flavourful.
 Perhaps flavourful is not the right word…fragrant.